cubiclesoft/barebones-cms-widget-bb_page_protect/README.md

 Manual Installation
 -------------------

-Upload the 'widgets' subdirectories to your Barebones CMS installation.
+Upload the 'widgets' subdirectory to your Barebones CMS installation.

 The widget manages the process of correctly installing the SSO client.